QData/deep2Read/zPotential2Read.md

 17. Visualizing convolutional neural network protein-ligand scoring
 18. KDEEP: Protein–Ligand Absolute Binding Affinity Prediction via 3D-Convolutional Neural Networks, 2018
 19. D3R Grand Challenge 2: blind prediction of protein–ligand poses, affinity rankings, and relative binding free energies
+20. Structured sequence modeling with graph convolutional recurrent networks,” arXiv preprint arXiv:1612.07659, 2016.
+21. Structural-rnn: Deep learning on spatio-temporal graphs,” in Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition, 2016, pp. 5308–5317.

 #### Robustness and scalable
 1. Does Your Model Know the Digit 6 Is Not a Cat?
 A Less Biased Evaluation of" Outlier" Detectors